Saltar al contenido.

 Everyone’s journey is their own

 Each one of us lives the way we can.
 Happiness is also an attitude.
-Everyone feels the impact of an event in a particular and personal way, based on her own story, each one of us has our journey.
-What can impact me and make me feel happy might not make someone else feel the same way.
+Everyone feels the impact of an event in a particular and personal way.
+It is based on her own story.
+Each one of us has our journey.
+What can impact me and make me feel happy not make someone else feel the same way.

-Though the presence of others in our lives makes it nicer and helping others helps us feel well, remember we are not responsible for others’ happiness.
-We are only responsible for our joy, and our joy depends on our attitude towards those moments we have of happiness.
+The presence of others in our lives makes it nicer.
+Helping others helps us feel well.
+Still, remember we are not responsible for others’ happiness.
+We are only responsible for our joy.
+Our joy depends on our attitude towards those moments we have of happiness.

-To make it short, I think we all must work on self-acceptance and allow ourselves to feel whatever we are feeling.
-If we are sad, give it space; if we are happy, allow ourselves to be happy and feel good about it.
-It is hard to have moments of joy and it is even harder to hold on to those moments of happiness in the daily chaos.
+We all must work on self-acceptance.
+We should allow ourselves to feel whatever we are feeling.
+If we are sad, we should give it space.
+If we are happy, we should allow ourselves to be happy and feel good about it.
+Finding moments of joy is hard.
+Holding on to those moments of happiness in the daily chaos is even harder.

 Remember happiness now does not mean happiness forever.
 Joy is an instant, a moment, a gift that can help us through tough times, an attitude, so, chase it.
 Find it and try to hold on to it.